in

 Impact on Immune System

-Research from Harvard Medical School indicates that consuming probiotic foods or supplements can impact conditions like diabetes and allergies.
+Studies from Harvard Medical School show that probiotics can help with diabetes and allergies.

 Mental Health Connections

-Probiotics are live microorganisms that can positively impact mental health by influencing mood and anxiety levels.
-Recent research, including studies from Harvard Medical School, indicates that a healthy gut microbiome is linked to emotional well-being.
-Probiotic strains can help balance gut bacteria, which may have an effect on mood disorders such as depression and anxiety.
+Probiotics can positively affect our mental health by improving mood and reducing anxiety.
+Research from Harvard Medical School links a healthy gut to better emotional well-being.
+They help balance gut bacteria, which can impact mood disorders like depression and anxiety.

 Risks Associated with Probiotics